ehanahamed/quizfreely/docs/dev/api/api-dotenv.md

   - should be `CORS_ORIGIN=https://quizfreely.com` for production
   - should be `CORS_ORIGIN=http://localhost:8080` for development
 - `COOKIES_DOMAIN=`
-  - This is used for the domain flag of auth cookies in api.
-We need to be able to access them from quizfreely-web, so set the domain to the higher level domain (quizfreely.com, not api.quizfreely.com)
+  - This is used for the domain flag of auth cookies in api
   - should be `COOKIES_DOMAIN=quizfreely.com` for production
   - should be `COOKIES_DOMAIN=localhost` for development
 - `LOG_LEVEL=`